 We put together this list of requirements to help you narrow down your search.
 They’re the same ones we used to find our recommendations for you.

 - Number of servers – One of the biggest things to consider when researching VPNs is the size of their network – i.e., the number of servers they have available.
-If you have a great number of nodes to connect to, you have plenty of options for finding the fastest and best internet connection for your use-case.
+After all, you can’t get a local IP address with servers physically located in Argentina.

 - Security + Privacy – You need a VPN with fantastic security policies.
 That means no logging of your data or traffic, and strong encryption that keeps your data secure and helps you get past blocks.
 Having features like DNS leak tests and an automatic kill switch make you even safer.